 Eastern Orthodox Christians observe January 6 as a festival for the birth of Christ.
 They were not influenced by Rome or Saturnalia.
 Does anyone feel a compulsion to dig into history looking for something bad about this day so it can be disqualified?
 Does anyone feel a compulsion to ask whether the date was once sacrificed to an idol?
 I hope not.

 - It is not wrong to rejoice at the birth of Jesus.

 - It is not wrong to do this every year.

 - It is not wrong to add a religious festival.

 - The date of Dec.
 25 isn’t necessarily pagan.

 Should the church legislate about which practices are OK and which are not?
 That is not our commission.
 We are not in the Talmud business.
 Each Christian should draw his or her own lines, and be tolerant of those who draw different lines.
-Do not judge your brother, Paul says (Romans 14:5-13).
-That is one of the most difficult commandments in the entire Bible!
+Do not judge your brother or sister, Paul says (Romans 14:5-13).
+That is one of the most difficult commandments in the Bible!